lambdaclass/concrete/docs/PROVABLE_V1.md

 (`ProvableV2`, etc.) will be additive and named.
 A subset narrowing is a compatibility break.

+For the whole-language version of this principle, see [PROOF_STORY_MATRIX.md](PROOF_STORY_MATRIX.md): every construct should be proved, enforced, reported, assumed, trusted, or explicitly open.

 ## Relation To Other Documents

+- `docs/PROOF_STORY_MATRIX.md` is the per-construct proof/evidence inventory.
 - `docs/PROVABLE_SUBSET.md` is the broader background document.
 - `docs/PROOF_OBLIGATIONS_REGISTER.md` records per-construct soundness debt.
 - `docs/PROOF_STATE_MODEL.md` defines the functional mutation model.